 Rod is a man of faith, he is apolitical and a self-described ‘humanitarian’.
 His full time passion is offering peer-based support to asbestos related disease sufferers, their carers and families, creating awareness amongst the general public regarding the dangers of asbestos, advocating on asbestos-related issues (locally and globally) and being a voice of reason for asbestos related disease sufferers and the broader community, Australia wide.

-He and Karen run the foundation from its office at Warrawee, in Sydney NSW.
-As funds allow, they also tour Australia with the foundation’s Mobile Resource Centre – Stan’s Van, all the time offering 24/7 peer-based support via the foundation’s Freecall Support Helpline: 1800 031 731.
+He and Karen run the foundation from its office at Warrawee, in Sydney NSW, all the time offering 24/7 peer-based support via the foundation’s Freecall Support Helpline: 1800 031 731.

-Rod is a Board Member of the Australian state, NSW Government, Dust Diseases Board; a Member of the Australian Mesothelioma Registry Expert Advisory Group to the Australian Institute of Health and Welfare; and an Honorary Life Member of the Transport Workers Union (TWU).
+Rod is a Board Member of the Australian, NSW State Government, Dust Diseases Board; a Member of the Australian Mesothelioma Registry Expert Advisory Group to the Australian Institute of Health and Welfare; and an Honorary Life Member of the Transport Workers Union (TWU).